 Our advertising goal is to build the "Citi Trends" brand and promote consumers' association of the "Citi Trends" brand with value, quality, fashion and everyday low prices.
-We generally focus our advertising efforts during the Easter, back-to-school and Christmas seasons through the use of commercials played on local television and hip-hop radio stations.
-In addition, in the fall of 2009, we began our first national television commercials on the BET cable channel.
-We also do in-store advertising that includes window signs designated for special purposes, such as seasonal events and clearance periods, and taped audio advertisements commingled with instore music programs.
+We generally focus our advertising efforts during the Easter, back-to-school and Christmas seasons.
+This advertising consists of radio commercials played on local hip-hop radio stations and cable television commercials that highlight our brands, value and everyday low prices.
+We also do in-store advertising that includes window signs designated for special purposes, such as seasonal events and clearance periods, and taped audio advertisements co-mingled with in-store music programs.
 Signs change in color, quantity and theme every six to nine weeks.
 For store grand openings and significant remodels, we typically seek to create community awareness and consumer excitement through radio advertising preceding and during the grand opening and by creating an on-site event with local radio personalities broadcasting from the new location.
 We also distribute promotional items such as gift certificates and shopping sprees in connection with our grand openings and significant remodels.